 Keeping track of all important KPIs in a rental business can be difficult.
-In this month's highlight story, we elaborate on the most important metrics rental business owners should keep track of.
+In this month's highlight story, we elaborate on the most important metrics product-as-a-service business owners should keep track of.

 From conventional E-commerce, we know how easy it is to keep track of our revenue, our products, and our stock level.
 Our success is measured on these very important but simply to define numbers.
 When a product is sold, it earns us a certain revenue and (hopefully) does not come back.
 Easy to track.
 And it is those measures that give us insights into how well our business is performing and which products are the ones with the highest profit margins and sales revenue.